getify/You-Dont-Know-JS/getting-started/ch1.md

 ## Backwards & Forwards

 One of the most foundational principles that guides JavaScript is preservation of *backwards compatibility*.
-Many are confused by the implications of this term, and often confuse it with a related by different term: *forwards compatibility*.
+Many are confused by the implications of this term, and often confuse it with a related but different term: *forwards compatibility*.

 Let's set the record straight.